Azure/azure-sdk-for-js/sdk/storage/perf-tests/storage-blob/README.md

 ### Guide

-1. Build the storage-blob perf tests package `rush build -t perf-test-storage-blob`.
+1. Build the storage-blob perf tests package `rush build -t perf-storage-blob`.
 2. Create a storage account and populate the .env file with `STORAGE_CONNECTION_STRING` variables.
 3. Run the tests as follows